MillerRabin/intention-storage/readme.md

 What if there is no water in the pipe?

-* The intention **I need the water** will not closed and will be translated through known storages.
-As example it can be accepted by water service.
+* The volume control indicates no water.
+It`s not receiving water from the pipe.
+The volume control indicates what water is not received and informs your smartphone where is no water.
+With approval it can order water from a water service.

 Let's do the situation more **fail safe**.

 There is another tea pot in your home.
 And the first one can't boil the water because there is not water in the pipe.